 Definition

-The consistency concept requires that an organization consistently apply the same accounting methods, policies, and procedures across reporting periods.
-Changes are allowed only if justified and disclosed, ensuring that stakeholders are aware of their impact on financial statements.
+The consistency concept requires that an organization apply the same accounting methods, policies, and procedures consistently across reporting periods.
+Changes are permitted only if they improve the reliability or relevance of financial statements, and such changes must be disclosed transparently.
+This ensures that stakeholders understand the impact of any modification on financial reporting.

 Purpose